-The Programmes in the Department are designed to give students a firm academic and professional grasp in their area of study, and to afford them a broad intellectual background in their discipline.
-These areas of academic discipline will go a long way in equipping the students to scientifically appraise problems affecting society as well as offer appropriate solutions to them.
+The Programmes in the Department are designed to give students a firm academic and professional grasp in their area of study and to afford them a broad intellectual background in their discipline.
+These areas of an academic discipline will go a long way in equipping the students to scientifically appraise problems affecting society as well as offer appropriate solutions to them.

 The general requirements for admission into any of the three Programmes of the Department are the same as those for entry into Covenant University.
 However, candidates must, in addition, take note of the various requirements for the Programmes in the Department.
 Candidates must possess O/L, SSCE/GCE/NECO credit passes in at least five (5) subjects at not more than two sittings, including Mathematics, English Language, Economics, Government or History and one other subject.